TROCADER/IndAI-and-eMain-Assignment-5/README.md

 ## Optimal EPS value
 The optimal epsilon (EPS) value was found using k-Nerest Neighbors (KNN).
 For the calculations, k=10 was chosen.

-Dataset 1 has an optimal EPS value of eps $\approx$ 1.64.
+Dataset 1 has an optimal EPS value of eps $\approx$ 1.70.

 Dataset 2 has an optimal EPS value of eps $\approx$ 1.23.

+To improve the clustering results, a margin of 0.5 was added to both EPS values.
+This reduces the sensitivity to noise and improves the clustersing performance.

 Datasets 1 and 2 does not share the same optimal ESP-value.
 This is to be expected as it depends on the surrounding area.
 As the two datasets are takes from different areas, their properties will not be same.